SimayKagan/CleaningTrackingSystem/CleaningTracking.API/README.md

 * `GET /api/QRCodes/Restroom/{restroomId}` -> Gets The QR Code Details By Restroom ID
 * `DELETE /api/QRCodes/{id}` -> Deletes The QR Code From The System.

-#NOTE: You need to write your own MySQL username and password to the spesified locations in appsetting.json for this project to run.
+# NOTE1: You need to write your own MySQL username and password to the specified locations in appsettings.json for this project to run.
+# NOTE2: To create the database tables automatically first thing to do is open the "package manager console" after that set the default project as 'DataAccess' and run the "Update-Database" command.